felipebottega/Infinite-Mandelbrot/README.md

 $$[d,\ \pm\ a_0,\ a_1,\ \ldots, a_m,\ a_{m+1},\ a_{m+2},\ \ldots, a_n]$$

 where $d$ is the position of the decimal point.
+The four vertices are passed to the shader as uniform.
+Then the shader uses internal arithmetic routines to perform the digit-by-digit calculations, with the array representation.
+There is no actual zooming happening, the box's location is always determined by the four vertices.

 ## Next Steps
         Converter float to int array ✔️